Our Program & Services

 Finding the right job can at times be overwhelming and bring on added stress, we are happy to provide supportive job search assistance and provide that experienced objective point-of-view.

 • Identifying job market opportunities and assisting in the search for employment.

-• Aid in the creation of a job search action plan that takes into account mental health needs and vocational interests.
+• Aid in the creation of a job search action plan that takes into account mental health needs and employment interests.

 • Creating liaisons with various government departments and accessing funding and job creation programs on behalf of clients.